 - Practice.
 It’s good to encourage your child to say the things they have difficulty with.
 Repetition is key here, and it’s an easy thing to make into a game.

 - Positive reinforcement.
-It’s important to focus on what a child can do instead of what she can’t.
+It’s important to focus on what a child can do instead of what they can’t.
 One should pay attention to improvements in speech & praise small, mundane victories unrelated to speech progress, like getting an “A” on a test or taking out the trash.

 - Minimize background noise.
 Before beginning your activity, take a sweep of the room you’ll be in and lower the volume on any TVs, radios, or phones that will be in the same room or nearby.
 This will help avoid distractions while you play with your child for both you and them.